Zenbu Haru (spring) Tour 2018

 Perhaps simply indulge in another Shiatsu (traditional massage), Hari (Acupuncture) or facial in the hotel’s spa ?

-We’ll share our experiences over a relaxed and convenient dinner tonight at the ever popular Trattoria Sette -in our very own hotel!
+We’ll share our experiences over a relaxed and convenient dinner tonight -in our very own hotel!

 After breakfast we’ll visit the nearby neighbourhood of Fushimi where will glide through the famous vermillian tunnels formed by thousands of torii gates at the sacred Fushimi Inari shrine.
 We’ll have a little time to peek into the local stalls selling souvenirs and fox face cookies before heading back into the heart of the city.